Matthew 11:29: Analysis

-The old burden is said to refer to, "the old law of sin and concupiscence," while the new yoke is the evangelical law of grace and charity.
-It is called a yoke because "it is a law binding the soul."
+Classical Catholic commentaries note that the "old burden" is said to refer to "the old law of sin and concupiscence", while the new yoke is the evangelical law of grace and charity.
+It is called a yoke because "it is a law binding the soul".
 The rest (ἀνάπαυσιν) or refreshment Lapide says is the alleviation from the Mosaic ceremonies.
+Referring to these words, Pope John Paul II says that "only once, perhaps, did the Lord Jesus refer to his own heart, in his own words".